 Evaluation and Grading

 Students who complete the program receive written comments from the preceptors, as well as a letter of recognition.
-Letters of recognition are kept in the students’ permanent file in the Office of Medical Education.
+Letters of recognition are kept in the students’ permanent file in Medical Education.